Also known by commercial names such as Hypovase, Minipress, Vasoflex, and Press, it is a sympatholytic drug used primarily to treat hypertension.

-It is a white, crystalline substance, slightly soluble in water and isotonic saline, and has a molecular weight of 419.87.
+It is a white, crystalline substance, slightly soluble in water and isotonic saline, and its molecular weight is 419.87.

-The inert ingredients in the formulations are hard gelatin capsules (which may contain blue 1, red 3, red 28, red 40 and other inert ingredients), magnesium stearate, sodium lauryl sulfate, starch and sucrose.
+The inert ingredients in the formulations are hard gelatin capsules (which may contain blue 1, red 3, red 28, red 40, and other inactive ingredients), magnesium stearate, sodium lauryl sulfate, starch, and sucrose.

-Seek emergency medical attention if you have any of these symptoms of an allergic reaction such as hives, difficult breathing, swelling of your face, lips, tongue or throat.
+Seek emergency medical attention if you have any of these symptoms of an allergic reaction such as hives, difficult breathing, or swelling of your face, lips, tongue, or throat.

-Call your doctor right away if you have a serious side effect, such as:
+Call your doctor right away if you have a severe side effect, such as:

 - Fast or strong heartbeat or fluttering in your chest.